-- 1. In the opinion of the directors: - 1.1 the financial statements, notes and the additional disclosures included in the directors' report designated as audited, of the consolidated entity for the full-year ended 30 June 2017 are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the consolidated entity's financial position as at 30 June 2017 and of its performance for the year ended on that date; and - (b) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - 1.2 the financial statements and notes comply with International Financial Reporting Standards as disclosed in the notes to the financial statements on page 99 of the 2017 Annual Report; and - 1.3 there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 2.
-This declaration has been made after receiving the declaration required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2017. - 3.
-In the opinion of the directors, as at the date of this declaration, there are reasonable grounds to believe that the members of the Closed Group comprising the company and the controlled entities marked '+' as identified in note 19 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee referred to in note 23.
+- 1. In the opinion of the directors: - 1.1 the financial statements, notes and the additional disclosures included in the directors' report designated as audited, of the consolidated entity for the full-year ended 30 June 2017 are in accordance with the Corporations Act 2001, including: - (a) for the year ended on that date; and - (b) Corporations Regulations 2001; and - 1.2 the financial statements and notes comply with International Financial Reporting Standards as disclosed in the notes to the financial statements on page 99 of the 2017 Annual Report; and - 1.3 there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and pavable. - 295A of the Corporations Act 2001 for the financial year ended 30 June 2017. - In the opinion of the directors, as at the date of this declaration, there are reasonable grounds to believe that the members of the 3.
+Closed Group comprising the company and the controlled entities marked '+' as identified in note 19 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee referred to in note 23.